 Fibromyalgia is a chronic condition that causes all-over aches and pains throughout the body.
 Experiencing chronic pain can be extremely debilitating, both physically and emotionally.
-Oftentimes fibromyalgia sufferers have stretches of days when they may be unable to care for themselves, for their families, maintain a normal work schedule, or feel well enough for socializing.
+Oftentimes fibromyalgia sufferers have stretches of days when they may be unable to care for themselves.
+They find it hard to deal with their families, maintain a normal work schedule, or feel well enough for socializing.
 Widespread pain is not the only symptom of fibromyalgia.
 Other common signs and symptoms include extreme fatigue, memory or cognitive problems, digestive issues, and sleep disorders.

 As many as 5 million Americans age 18 and older are affected by fibromyalgia.
 80% of those people are women.
 Most fibromyalgia sufferers are diagnosed between the ages of 35 and 45, however, fibromyalgia is notoriously difficult to diagnose.
-The reason for this is because the symptoms of fibromyalgia can mimic many other disorders, such as rheumatoid arthritis, lupus, and chronic fatigue syndrome.
+The reason for this is because the symptoms of fibromyalgia can mimic many other disorders.
+This includes rheumatoid arthritis, lupus, and chronic fatigue syndrome.

 Although we hear more about fibromyalgia now than ever before, it is by no means a new condition.
 It was first described by physicians in the early 1800s.
-In the early 1820's the tender points associated with fibromyalgia were identified by a Scottish doctor, and the condition was named “fibrositis” because inflammation of soft tissues was thought to be the source of the pain at that time.
+In the early 1820's, a Scottish doctor established the tender points of fibromyalgia.
+He called the condition "fibrositis" as inflammation of soft tissues was thought to be the source of the pain at that time.
 The term fibromyalgia was coined in 1976.
 By that time, inflammation was no longer thought to be the source of pain.
-The emerging thought about the cause of fibromyalgia, even though the condition is not completely understood, is that there is a problem with how the brain and nerves communicate pain signals.
+The leading theory about the cause of fibromyalgia is that there's a problem with how the brain communicates pain signals.

-Fibromyalgia sufferers have brains that misunderstand everyday sensory experiences, making them more sensitive to touch, temperature (both hot and cold), bright lights and noise when compared to those without the condition.
+Fibromyalgia sufferers have brains that misunderstand everyday sensory experiences.
+For this reason, they are more sensitive to touch, temperature, lights, and noise than those without the condition.
 This may be due to lower levels of certain neurotransmitters in the brain, such as serotonin and norepinephrine.
-The reduced presence of these brain chemicals can change the way that pain is perceived, causing the reaction to be more severe in someone with fibromyalgia.
+The reduced presence of these brain chemicals can change the way the brain perceives pain.
+This can cause the reaction to be more severe in someone with fibromyalgia.

 When you're in the midst of a fibromyalgia flare-up, sometimes getting through the day can be a tall order.
-Thankfully there are small things you can do that might make the days better and help you overcome a bad flare:
+Thankfully there are small things you can do that might make the days better:

 In order to find lasting relief from fibromyalgia, it is necessary to begin to uncover the underlying cause.
 Current research shows that people who suffer from fibromyalgia have changes within their central nervous system (the brain, brainstem, and spinal cord) that cause a misinterpretation of pain signals.
-Your spine is designed to protect the tissues of your central nervous system, and when things are aligned properly, it does a great job at that.
+Your spine protects the tissues of your central nervous system, and when in proper alignment, it does a great job at that.
 However, if by accident, injury, or wear and tear, a spinal misalignment has occurred, it has the potential to irritate nerves and disturb their ability to communicate normally.
 Upper cervical chiropractors focus on a very specific area of the spine – the uppermost vertebrae in the neck – because of the critical impact they can have on the whole body.
 These vertebrae protect the brainstem, which plays an integral role in pain processing.